Diagnosis Of A Groin Pull

 - Osteoarthritis of the hip.

-The severity of a groin pull will dictate the management and return to play time frames.
-Given time and appropriate management a groin pull will usually heal nicely and people will return to their pre-injury athletic levels.
-In the early phases of rehabilitation of a groin pull ice and compression are commonly used if there is pain, swelling and bruising.
-NSAIDS may also be used at the advice of your general practitioner.
+The severity of any groin pull will dictate the management approach and ultimately the return to play time frames.
+Given time and appropriate management a groin strain will generally recover and patients are able to return to their pre-injury athletic pursuits at the same level of competition.
+In the early phases of rehab for a groin pull if there is substantial pain, swelling and bruising the application of ice and compression are commonly employed first line treatment approaches by a physio.
+The prescription of topical, or oral NSAIDS may also be used at the advice of your general practitioner if there is considerable swelling.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Diagnosis And Treatment Of A Groin Pull should consult his or her physiotherapist, general practitioner or sports medicine specialist.